Login/Register

 What floristry really teaches you

-You learn how to make decisions quickly, often without perfect information.
+Floristry teaches you how to make decisions quickly, often without perfect information.
 You learn how to adapt when flowers arrive looking different to how you imagined.
 You learn how to manage time, especially in the lead-up to weddings or busy seasonal periods.
+You learn buying habits, stock rotation, sales techniques all whilst building relationships with customers and clients.

-And you begin to understand that confidence doesn’t come all at once.
-It builds gradually, through repetition, through small mistakes, and through working things out as you go.
+You also begin to understand that confidence doesn’t come all at once.
+It builds gradually, through repetition, through mistakes, and through working things out as you go.

 Floristry also teaches resilience.

 There are early mornings, long days, physical work, and moments where things feel harder than they perhaps should.
-But there’s also a deep sense of satisfaction in creating something with your hands, and in being part of people’s lives in a meaningful way.
+But there’s also a deep sense of satisfaction in taking beautiful flowers and creating something with your hands that is then passed on to the recipient for their special occasion.

 Florist creating a small arrangement on a workbench, symbolising starting small in business